huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

 However, we see problems
 in the early stage of the connection, when the path capacity is not yet assessed, and during sudden transitions, such as experienced in Wi-Fi networks.
+There are also details of the algorithm that work poorly when the traffic alternate between periodic congestion and application limited periods.

 # Conventions and Definitions